Two Decades Later, Orange County Court Returns Press Access ‘Upon Receipt’

 “Orange County Superior Court, on the other hand, continues to insist that it must first process new, non-confidential complaints before making them available to the press or public.
 OCSC claims to have a ‘state of the art’ e-filing system, and it is currently reconfiguring its case management and e-filing systems,” said the complaint.
 “OCSC nevertheless refuses to provide timely access to new civil unlimited complaints despite the ability to do so.”

-In keeping with the pace of the litigation over four years, settlement negotiations began in the fall and lasted into January.
-They culminated in a lengthy deal where Orange County Superior agreed to provide access upon receipt.
+In keeping with the pace and hard-fought nature of the litigation over four years, settlement negotiations began in the fall and lasted into January.
+They culminated in a lengthy deal where Orange County Superior agreed to provide access “upon receipt.”

-After almost twenty years of struggle during the epic transition from paper to electronic, and even though most of the reporters that covered the court have long gone, the third biggest court in California will once again be giving a new group of journalists access as soon as the new complaints cross what is now the clerk’s virtual counter.
+After almost twenty years of struggle during the epic transition from paper to electronic, and even though the reporters that covered the court have long gone, the third biggest court in California will once again be giving a new group of journalists access as soon as the new complaints cross what is now the clerk’s virtual counter.

 And technology will illuminate the halls of government.